eslint/eslint/README.md

 ### How does ESLint performance compare to JSHint?

 ESLint is slower than JSHint, usually 2-3x slower on a single file.
-This is because ESLint uses Esprima to construct an AST before it can evaluate your code whereas JSHint evaluates your code as it's being parsed.
+This is because ESLint uses Espree to construct an AST before it can evaluate your code whereas JSHint evaluates your code as it's being parsed.
 The speed is also based on the number of rules you enable; the more rules you enable, the slower the process.

 Despite being slower, we believe that ESLint is fast enough to replace JSHint without causing significant pain.